-Gross credit risk exposure per loans and receivables due from customers increased by RSD 6,694,460 thousand.
+Gross credit risk exposure for loans and receivables from customers increased by RSD 6,694,460 thousand.
 Exposure to SMEs, micro business and entrepreneurs rose by RSD 4,106,539 thousand, to large corporate entities by RSD 998,197 thousand, while exposure to retail customers - individuals rose by RSD 1,547,949 thousand, and to the public sector RSD 84,987.
 On the other hand, exposure to other customers - non-profit entities, entities involved in social activities and entities in bankruptcy - decreased by RSD 43,212 thousand.

-In the structure of gross loans and receivables due from customers, the largest increase was in the public sector by 132.82%, followed by large corporate entities - by 76.07%, then medium-sized, small, micro clients and entrepreneurs - by 15.23% and households - by 13.24%, while for other customers it decreased by 27.23%.
+In the structure of gross loans and receivables from customers, the largest increase was in the public sector by 132.82%, large corporate entities by 76.07%, medium, small, micro clients and entrepreneurs by 15.23% and households by 13.24%, while for other clients it decreased by 27.23%.